 In this case, we advise downloading the official printer driver from the manufacturer’s website.

-Here’s a generic driver that should help you carry on this job regardless of your printer maker:
+Here’s a generic driver install that should help you resolve this issue regardless of your printer maker:

 - Open your default browser and do a web search on “*Printer manufacturer* + *printer model* + *driver download*“.